stfc/PSyclone/doc/developers.rst

 that iterate over either dofs or cells now compute annexed dofs and there are no other ways for a continuous field to be updated.

-We now consider the same three cases.
+We now consider the same four cases.
 In case 1) the annexed dofs will now be read, but annexed dofs are guaranteed to be clean, so no halo exchange is required.
 In case 2) the full level-1 halo is read so a halo exchange is still required.
 Note, as part of this halo exchange we will update annexed dofs that are already clean.
-In case 3) the annexed dofs will be read but a halo exchange is not required as the annexed dofs are guaranteed to be clean.
+In case 3) the annexed dofs will be updated but a halo exchange is not required as the annexed dofs are guaranteed to be clean.
+In case 4) the annexed dofs will be read but a halo exchange is not required as the annexed dofs are guaranteed to be clean.

+Furthermore, in the 3rd and 4th cases (in which annexed dofs are read or updated but the rest of the halo does not have to be clean), where the previous writer is unknown (as it comes from a different invoke call) we need to add a speculative halo exchange (one that makes use of the runtime clean and dirty flags) when `COMPUTE_ANNEXED_DOFS` is `False`, as the previous writer *may* have iterated over dofs, leaving the annexed dofs dirty.
+In contrast, when `COMPUTE_ANNEXED_DOFS` is `True`, we do not require a speculative halo exchange as we know that annexed dofs are always clean.

 Therefore no additional halo exchanges are required when `COMPUTE_ANNEXED_DOFS` is changed from `False` to `True` i.e. case 1) does not require a halo exchange in either situation and case 2) requires a halo exchange in both situations.
-We also remove halo exchanges for case 3) so the number of halo exchanges may be reduced.
+We also remove halo exchanges for cases 3) and 4) so the number of halo exchanges may be reduced.

 If a switch were not used and it were possible to use a transformation to selectively perform computation over annexed dofs for loops that